John White Webster: Biography

 He graduated from Harvard College in 1811.
 In 1814, he was among the founders of the Linnaean Society of New England, and was appointed cabinet-keeper of the society's quickly growing collection of specimens in Joy's Buildings in Boston.
-He graduated from Harvard Medical College in 1815.

 Around 1815, he went to London for further study.
-At Guy's Hospital, he was a surgeon’s pupil, a physician’s pupil, and a surgeon's dresser.
+At Guy's Hospital, he was a surgeon's pupil, a physician's pupil, and a surgeon's dresser.
 He then went to São Miguel Island in the Azores (1817–18).
-There, he practiced medicine; published his first book; and met the daughter of Thomas Hickling the American vice-consul on the island, Harriet Fredrica Hickling, whom he married on May 16, 1818, with whom he fathered four daughters.
+There, he practiced medicine; published his first book; and met the daughter of Thomas Hickling, the American vice-consul on the island.
+Thomas Hickling was also a wealthy merchant who traded in wine and oranges.
+Vice Consul Hickling's family enjoyed a luxurious lifestyle.
+Harriet Fredrica Hickling married Webster on May 16, 1818, and bore him four daughters.
 After returning to Boston, he entered private medical practice, but a lack of success prompted him to change careers.
 Webster was elected a Fellow of the American Academy of Arts and Sciences, in 1823.